fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The fire will come out and it will spread, making people come to the destination where the Judgement will take place.
+The fire will come out and it will spread, making people tun to the destination where the Judgement will take place.

+The fire would come out of Yemen.

 </details>